 The opening meeting at the new track was the culmination of more than three years’ hard work, much of it voluntary.
 Built at a cost of more than $400,000, the new complex was regarded as the best in country South Australia.

 Fortnightly meetings continued to be run at Tara Raceway on a non-TAB basis until 2012.
 Greyhound Racing SA, realising the sport’s potential in the South East, then introduced TAB racing on a trial basis.
 So successful was this that by 2017 the club was conducting TAB meetings every Sunday afternoon and on alternate Friday afternoons.
+In May 2019, the Mount Gambier Greyhound Racing Club commenced racing twice a week – on Thursday and Sunday afternoons.

 Tara Raceway has undergone extensive improvements in recent years – clubroom upgrades, kennel house alterations to allow for 12 races, new shedding, race track automatic watering system and a slipping track, to name but a few.